Carson Fulmer: Pittsburgh Pirates

 On December 13, 2024, Fulmer signed a minor league contract with the Pittsburgh Pirates.
 He made 13 appearances (six starts) for the Triple-A Indianapolis Indians, posting a 1-3 record and 4.64 ERA with 38 strikeouts across 42 2/3 innings pitched.
 Fulmer was released by the Pirates organization on June 2.

 Los Angeles Angels (second stint)

 On June 4, 2025, Fulmer signed a minor league contract with the Los Angeles Angels.
 In nine appearances for the Triple-A Salt Lake Bees, he logged a 1-0 record and 1.54 with ERA with 12 strikeouts across 11 2/3 innings pitched.
 On July 9, the Angels selected Fulmer's contract, adding him to their active roster.
 In 13 appearances for Los Angeles, he recorded a 5.83 ERA with 26 strikeouts across 29 1/3 innings pitched.
 On August 24, Fulmer was placed on the injured list due to right elbow inflammation.
 He was transferred to the 60-day injured list on September 1, officially ending his season.
 On October 22, Fulmer was removed from the 40-man roster and sent outright to Salt Lake; he subsequently rejected the assignment and elected free agency.

+Pittsburgh Pirates (second stint)

+On February 23, 2026, Fulmer returned to the Pittsburgh Pirates organization on a minor league contract.
+He was assigned to the Triple-A Indianapolis Indians to begin the season, where he posted a 2-2 record and 6.35 ERA with 27 strikeouts over 34 innings of work.

+Seattle Mariners

+On June 9, 2026, Fulmer was traded to the Seattle Mariners organization.